 - State Budget entities under § 1, Item 5 of the Additional Provisions of the Public Finance Act;

-- Investor Compensation Fund, Bank Deposits Guarantee Fund and the Guarantee Fund as per Art.
-287 of the Insurance Code.
+- Investor Compensation Fund, Bulgarian Deposit Insurance Fund and the Guarantee Fund as per Art.
+518 of the Insurance Code.

 7. No guarantee shall be provided for deposits, having originated or pertaining to transactions or activities, constituting money laundering within the meaning of Art.
 2 of the Measures Against Money Laundering Act or financing of terrorism within the meaning of the Measures Against Financing of Terrorism Act, established with an enforceable judgment.

-8. No payment shall be made of deposits, which holder has not been identified as per Art.
-3 of the Measures Against Money Laundering Act as of the date of issuing the statement under Art.
+8. No payment shall be made of deposits, which holder has not been identified as per Chapter Two, Section V of the Measures Against Money Laundering Act as of the date of issuing the statement under Art.
 20, Para.
-1 of the Bank Deposits Guarantee Act.
+1 of the Law on Bank Deposit Guarantee.

 Mechanism for guaranteeing deposits and payment procedure